Trump bashes Democratic rivals during pre-Super Bowl show

 But Trump seemed most preoccupied by the candidates who has chosen to skip the early-voting sates: Michael Bloomberg, the former New York mayor who has been blanketing the airwaves with anti-Trump ads.

-The president’s campaign and Bloomberg’s will be running dueling, multimillion-dollar ads during Sunday night’s game.
+The president’s campaign and Bloomberg’s ran dueling, multimillion-dollar ads during Sunday night’s game, with both spending an estimated $10 million for 60 seconds of air time, which Trump used to purchase two 30-second spots.

+Trump’s first featured the story of Alice Marie Johnson, a nonviolent drug offender whose life sentence Trump commuted after reality TV star Kim Kardashian West championed her case.
+The ad showed footage of the emotional moment when Johnson was released from prison and reunited with her family.

+“My heart is just bursting with gratitude,” she tells the camera.
+“I want to thank President Donald John Trump.
+Hallelujah!”

+Bloomberg, whose spot was scheduled to air during the second half of the game, also chose an emotional subject, featuring a grieving mother who lost her son to gun violence.
+George Kemp Jr., who dreamed of one day playing in the NFL, was only 20 when he was fatally shot in 2013.

+Bloomberg is a longtime backer of what he calls commonsense gun legislation and has spent hundreds of millions of dollars since his tenure as New York mayor to combat gun violence.

-In the Fox interview, Trump accused Bloomberg, who is 5 feet, 8 inches tall, of making a special request for a box to stand on if he qualifies for future presidential debates.
+In the Fox interview, Trump mocked Bloomberg’s height and accused him of making a special request for a box to stand on if he qualifies for future presidential debates.
 Bloomberg’s campaign denies that is the case.

 “Why should he get a box to stand on?”
 Trump asked.
 “Why should he be entitled to that, really?
 Then does that mean everyone else gets a box?”